-FabFilter Timeless 2's interface is divided into multiple sections:
+Volcano's interface is divided into horizontal sections:

-• Presets, undo, A/B, help
+Presets, undo and A/B

 The Undo, Redo, A/B and Copy buttons at the top of the plug-in interface enable you to undo your changes and switch between different states of the plug-in.
-With the preset buttons, you can easily browse through the vast library of factory presets or save your own settings so you can re-use them in other songs.
-The Help button provides access to the help file and other information and options.
+With the preset buttons, you can easily browse through the factory presets or save your own settings so you can re-use them in other songs.